HJBerwick/HJBerwick.github.io/_posts/2024-05-21-enhancing-targeting-accuracy.md

 This creates the below plot, which shows us that the highest cross-validated classification accuracy (0.9472) is when we include six of our original input variables, although there isn't much difference in predictive performance between using three variables through to eight variables, and this in sync with what we saw in the Random Forest section above, where only three of the input variables scored highly when assessing Feature Importance and Permutation Importance.

-The variables that have been dropped are *total_items* and *credit score* and so we will continue on with the remaining six!
+The variables that have been dropped are *total_items* and *credit score* and so we will continue with the remaining six!

 ![alt text](/img/posts/knn-feature-selection-plot.png "KNN Feature Selection Plot")